 We are a private club and membership is available by application only.
 We are located at 4692 West Potash Hwy in Grand Island, NE.(map).
 A new member Safety Orientation meeting is required for all new applicants and also best way to start the membership process.
-Safety orientation meetings for new members are scheduled several times a year by the Grand Island Rifle Club.
+Be sure to check out our FAQ page for answers to the most commonly asked questions.
+Safety orientation meetings for new members are scheduled several times a year by the Grand Island Rifle Club Board of Directors.

 Safety Orientation Meetings

-Please SIGN UP HERE for interest in joining a new applicant meeting.
-Once we have 10-15 people on the list, notification of date and time will be sent (typically by email) for the next new member orientation meeting.
+PLEASE CLICK HERE TO SIGN UP FOR A CLASS Once we have enough applicants for a class, then notification of a scheduled class including date and time will be sent (typically by email) for the next new member orientation meeting.

 |We are a 100% National Rifle Association (NRA) member club, which means that membership is also required to the NRA for acceptance in the Grand Island Rifle Club.
 All new members must maintain a membership in good standing with the NRA.
 Proof of membership to the NRA, with expiration date and member’s NRA Identification number must be supplied when paying dues to the GI Rifle Club.
 You can click on any NRA logo on this page to save on a one year membership.|

 There’s never been a more important time for you to Join, Renew, or Extend your NRA membership.
 Use our recruiter link to save $10 or more on your membership.
 Help join the fight and become an NRA member today, or extend your membership.